nhn/tui.chart/docs/en/common-tooltip.md

 ## theme

-The theme options that are currently provided for tooltip are as follow.
+The theme options that are currently provided for tooltip are as follows.

 ```ts
 interface TooltipTheme {